 - Contact the Permits Coordinator, Wildlife Service at 301-478-2690 when you have completed the application and are ready to take the examination.
 You will be scheduled for a date and time that is convenient to you.

 - After you have passed the test, a site inspection of your completed mews will occur.
 When you pass the mews’ inspection your State of Maryland permit will be issued.
-Then you will complete the Federal application form, attach a copy of your state permit and your check for $100, and send it to the U.S. Fish and Wildlife Service as directed on the federal application.
-When you receive your federal permit call the Permits Coordinator, Wildlife Service (301-478-2690), for any necessary bands and several copies of the Federal Acquisition and Disposition form.
-This form must be completed as directed each time you acquire, trap or release a raptor, or in the event a bird escapes or dies.
+Please contact the Permits Coordinator (301-478-2690), for any necessary bands and several copies of the Federal Acquisition and Disposition form.
+This form must be completed as directed each time you acquire, trap or release a raptor, or in the event a bird escapes or dies, or you must enter the required information into the federal online falconry database.

 Please refer to the following: